How to Apply - International Students

 - Pathway Programmes

-If you do not meet the academic or English language requirements for entry, you may choose to study pathway programme at the Waikato Pathways College.
-You can choose to apply for the Foundation Studies programme in preparation for an undergraduate degree, or you can apply for one of the English language courses, in preparation for the Foundation Studies programme at the Waikato Pathways College or a degree-level course at the University of Waikato.
+If you do not meet the academic or English language requirements for entry, you may choose to study a pathway programme at the University of Waikato College.
 Find out how to apply or if you are ready apply directly by using the online application form.

 The University of Waikato also welcomes applications from students completing NCUK pathway programmes.